 - 1/3 cup Lakanto syrup

 - 1/2 tsp McCormick or other GF mild curry powder

 - 1/4 tsp nutmeg

 Heat the olive oil in a non-stick skillet and cook the portobellos, and chard till soft.
 Remove from heat; cool a bit; and process, along with the roasted pepper, by pulsing the food processor on and off until the vegetables are an even dice.
 Scrape into a large mixing bowl.

-Process the raw carrot, cooked brown rice, almonds and pecans until the mixture forms a coarse meal; toss into the mixing bowl.
+Process the cooked cauliflower rice, almonds, and pecans until the mixture forms a coarse meal; toss into the mixing bowl.
 Add the herbs, balsamic vinegar, Worcestershire and spices.
 Add the beaten egg and stir the mixture until well blended.